notionparallax/nine-circles-of-nerddom/README.md

 I realised that my students don't have a quick way to get themselves properly immersed in _the life_.
 This is a quick list to try and work out what to do.
 I'm sure we can have all kinds of discussions about what level a thing is, but just PR to add things and then we can debate in the issues!

+## bucket of things that need to be graded

+* Know how to change directory at the command line
+* Use a functional language
+* Add more things here and we can put them in levels later

 ## Level 1
 This is for people taking their first steps into nerddom